onedr0p/cluster-template/README.md

 ~

-### 🤖 Renovatebot
+### 🤖 Renovate

-[Renovatebot](https://www.mend.io/renovate/) will scan your repository and create PRs for out-of-date dependencies it finds.
+[Renovate](https://www.mend.io/renovate) will scan your repository and create PRs for out-of-date dependencies it finds.
 Merging a PR will cause Flux to apply the change to your cluster.
-If a change causes issues it can be easily rolled back by reverting the relevant commit.

-To enable Renovate, click the 'Configure' button over at their [GitHub App page](https://github.com/apps/renovate) and choose your repository.
+To enable Renovate, click the 'Configure' button over at their [GitHub App page](https://github.com/apps/renovate) and select your repository.
+Upon activation, Renovate will create a new issue in your repository, which is a "dashboard" where you can get an overview of the status of all updates.
+The dashboard has interactive checkboxes that let you do things like advance scheduling or reattempting update PRs you closed without merging.

 The base Renovate configuration in your repository can be viewed at [.github/renovate.json5](https://github.com/onedr0p/flux-cluster-template/blob/main/.github/renovate.json5).
-By default it is scheduled to run on weekends only, but you can [change the schedule to anything you want](https://docs.renovatebot.com/presets-schedule/).
+By default it is scheduled to run on weekends only, but you can [change the schedule to anything you want](https://docs.renovatebot.com/presets-schedule) or simply remove it to let Renovate run around the clock.
+It is also set up to [automerge some updates](https://github.com/onedr0p/flux-cluster-template/blob/main/.github/renovate/autoMerge.json5).

 ### ⚙️ GitHub Actions